This documentation relates to the National Service systems listed below:

 Note, don't specify a project_name until accounting is turned on in January 2014.

-The #PBS -V directive is very important if you do not explicitly load modules in the PBS script as it causes environment settings to be imported from the submission environment to the runtime environment.
 At this point we change to the working directory and start the job using mpiexec.
 If the job is solely based on OpenMP and so runs on one node you do not use mpiexec.

 You can choose to explicitly send your job to a given queue using the #PBS -q directive or the qsub -q command.